brettz9/miller-columns/README.md

         `@default` will provide (an attempt to) load the default stylesheet.
         Due to current browser limitations, we can only guess the location of our module URL.
+    - `namespace` - Defaults to `miller`.
+The default must be kept if one wishes to use the provided `miller-columns.css` stylesheet without modification.

 ## Plugin options